Changes to the NHS Pension Scheme

 Opening up partial retirement to all sections of the scheme

-Since 1st October 2023, all members of the NHS scheme now have access to partial retirement, regardless of which section of the scheme you’ve built your benefits.
+Since October 2023 (April 2024 for Northern Ireland), all members of the NHS scheme now have access to partial retirement, regardless of which section of the scheme you’ve built your benefits.

 Partial (or phased) retirement means being able to draw all or part of your pension while continuing to work.
-You can find out more in our guide here.
+You can find out more in our guide to partial retirement.

 Enabling pensionable re-employment